mmahlke/Bioinformatics-with-CRC-cluster/README.md

 pwd
 wget https://ftp.ncbi.nlm.nih.gov/genomes/all/GCF/000/001/405/GCF_000001405.40_GRCh38.p14/GCF_000001405.40_GRCh38.p14_genomic.fna.gz
 ```
 Now we have an assembly and we have raw sequencing .fastq files.
 It's time to align them!
 But we don't want to do that in an interactive session--it will take some time for all the commands to complete and if we lose our internet connection, the commands will be terminated.
-We should submit this task as a batch job.
+We should submit this task as a $$\textnormal{\color{darkorange}batch job}$$.

 ## Submitting batch jobs on the cluster

-Submitting a batch job is equivalent to sending a list of instructions to the cluster without being able to check between steps.
+Submitting a $$\textnormal{\color{darkorange}batch job}$$ is equivalent to sending a list of instructions to the cluster without being able to check between steps.
 Sometimes this approach is called 'submitting a batch script'.

-You've probably heard the term 'script' a lot.
+You've probably heard the term $$\textnormal{\color{darkorange}script}$$ a lot.
 What does that even mean?
 It's exactly what it sounds like.
-A play has a script that tells the actors what to say, when to say, how to say, where to stand, how loud to be, etc, etc. A 'script' is just a set of directions you supply to the cluster. \
+A play has a script that tells the actors what to say, when to say, how to say, where to stand, how loud to be, etc, etc. A $$\textnormal{\color{darkorange}script}$$ is just a set of directions you supply to the cluster. \

-Batch scripts are just text files and you can build them in any text editor.
+Batch scripts are just text files and you can build them in any $$\textnormal{\color{darkorange}text editor}$$.
 Open whatever text editor your computer already comes equipped with. \

-I like [notepad++](https://notepad-plus-plus.org/) if you like to have extra features!
+I like [notepad++](https://notepad-plus-plus.org/) because I like to have extra features!

-To start a script, we need to tell Linux what command line interface (CLI) we want to use to interpret the rest of the script.
-Ours is BASH.
-The lines at the beginning of the script are called the bash shebang and starts with the characters #!.
-For bash scripts, it typically looks like this: #!/bin/bash or #!/usr/bin/env bash.
+To start a $$\textnormal{\color{darkorange}script}$$, we need to tell Linux what command line interface (CLI) we want to use to interpret the rest of the script.
+Ours is $$\textnormal{\color{darkorange}BASH}$$.
+The lines at the beginning of the script are called the $$\textnormal{\color{darkorange}bash shebang}$$ and starts with the characters #!.
+For bash scripts, it typically looks like this: `#!/bin/bash` or `#!/usr/bin/env bash`.

-We also want to specify the resources and specifications should be used for this job in the subsequent lines.
-For those lines, we do not need to include '!', but we will start the lines with '#' and follow with command "SBATCH" to specify that these are instructions to SLURM. \
+We also want to specify the $$\textnormal{\color{darkorange}resources and specifications}$$ that should be used for this job in the subsequent lines.
+For those lines, we do not need to include '!', but we will start the lines with '#' (hastag) and follow with command `SBATCH` to specify that these are instructions to SLURM. \

-In general, across many computing languages used to write scripts, lines that start with '#' are 'read' but not 'executed'.
+In general, across many computing languages used to write scripts, $$\textnormal{\color{darkorange}lines that start with '#' are 'read' but not 'executed'}$$.
 Lines starting with '#' can be explicit instructions to the operating system or they can be comments for the reader/writer.
 Either way, Linux will interpret '#' lines are non-commands or non-executables. \

 Let's start our file like this:
 ```